joannafernandez/cnt_MSci/README.md

 > #### L5&6_MAPQ_filtering.ipynb
 > Important basis for QC:
 > Using a toy genome and reads, practice Bowtie2 and samtools application and learn how to inspect outputs for mapping quality.

+---

+> #### L7_pyranges_basics.md
+> Practical guide/cheat sheet of PyRanges commands for genomic interval opperations in Python.
+This is a powerful python module for working with data sets in genomic intervals (ie: BED and GTF style data)

+> #### L8_pyranges_cuttag_advanced.md
+> More advanced operations, particularly on how to combine working with BED files and GTF files for further anlysis of Cut&TAG peaks.

+> #### L9_plotting_from_pyranges_examples.md
+> Useful resouce on how to move from analysis of your genomic interval data into presenting it with custom plots with seaborn

+> #### L10_pyBigWig_tutorial.md
+> Simplified workflow and useful starter function for extracting information from bigWig files, and creating custom plots with seaborn